-The histamine intolerance IBS and IBD connection is not well known.
+The histamine intolerance IBS and IBD connection are not well known.

-This blog post looks at irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD, including crohn's disease, ulcerative colitis).
+This blog post looks at irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD, including Crohn’s disease and ulcerative colitis).

 Irritable Bowel Syndrome (IBS)

-IBS is thought to be related to a disrupted gut immune response combined with disrupted intestinal micro-organisms.
+IBS is related to a disrupted gut immune response and disrupted intestinal micro-organisms.

 People with IBS are known to have more mast cells in just the diseased area than other people.
 Their mast cells spontaneously secrete higher amounts of histamine, and increased histamine levels are associated with worse symptoms.